 - Edit the ucf file to make it usable with Mimas V2

-- Configure the build environment to generate binary configuration file
+- Configure the build environment to generate a binary configuration file

 Go to par folder and find example_top.ucf.
 Open example_top.ucf using any text editor of your choice.
 Make the following changes.